bigcommerce/b2b-buyer-portal/README.md

 1. Installation of Node and Yarn.
    - For Node, we recommend using [nvm](https://github.com/nvm-sh/nvm).
    - Once Node is installed, you can install Yarn by using `npm i -g yarn`.
-If you'd rather use `pnpm`, visit this [guide](https://dev.to/andreychernykh/yarn-npm-to-pnpm-migration-guide-2n04).
 2. Clone the repository.
 3. Install dependencies using `yarn`.
 4. Copy environment variables: `cp apps/storefront/.env-example apps/storefront/.env`.